Practitioners

 Education & Certifications

 Her dedication to facilitating healing for the spirit extends beyond East Asian Medicine and into the world of the subconscious with transformational guidance therapy.
-She trained at Innate Path in Broomfield, CO to guide patients in therapeutic sessions incorporating elements of Parts Work and Internal Family System.
+She trained at Innate Path in Broomfield, CO to guide patients in therapeutic sessions incorporating elements of Parts Work and Internal Family Systems.
 She is continuously humbled by the mechanics of the human spirit, its wisdom and tenacity to restore balance and evolve.

 Philosophy